codexive-zech/awesome-npm-packages-for-developers/README.md

 - [React Slick](https://www.npmjs.com/package/react-slick)

-  > React Slick is a carousel component built with React.
+  > React Slick is a React component that allows you to create a carousel with images, videos, and text.
+It is easy to use and highly customizable.

 - [React Spinners](https://www.npmjs.com/package/react-spinners)